xzhang78/gitskills/readme.txt

 cat a log.
-creating a new branch is quick & simpl.
+creating a new branch is quick & simple. verify branch case.